Toward internationalization and recognition… (2000- …)

 On March 14, 1907, the Act incorporating the École des hautes études commerciales (HEC) of Montreal receives Royal assent.
 The School is the first university-level business school in Canada and one of the first in North America.

 Belgian academic Auguste-Joseph de Bray is appointed to head the new School.
-He has been followed by nine other directors.
+He has been followed by ten other directors.